jgalfaro/mirrored-mimoGAN/README.md

 #### Figure 1.
 Architecture of our proposed GAN.

-The generator is designed as an estimator, with encoding and decoding blocks, to estimate the channel from the noisy received signals ($Y$) at the BS.
+The generator is designed as an estimator, with encoding and decoding blocks, to estimate the channel from the noisy received signals (Y) at the BS.
 I.e., it acts as an autoencoder estimating real channel matrices from the noisy signals.
 The generator is composed of four encoding blocks and four decoding blocks.
 Each encoding block consists